 - Historic Bluff Country Scenic Byway

-We love checking out new breweries.
-And we really love sitting on a patio, grabbing a snack from a food truck and trying a flight of beers to see what’s in season.
-Most breweries also allow well-behaved dogs, which is great for our Newfie, Ole.
+We love checking out new breweries, and we really love sitting on a patio, grabbing a snack from a food truck, and trying a flight of new beers or ciders.
 Also, a lot of breweries have fire pits to keep you warm as the cold weather rolls in.
-Some of our favorite breweries with great outdoor seating are:
+Some of our favorite breweries with great outdoor seating areas:

 6. Visit a Museum